 I have spilled a ton of ink examining the chronology of the 1933 release but none thus far on the timing of its sequel.
 Were all 96 cards simply released all at once?
 Were the cards released in sets of 24 (or perhaps 48), from the start of the baseball season to the end?
 Or were these 96 cards all released fairly early in the season, with potential future releases halted due to poor sales or other business reasons?

-The card backs from the first series do not contain any ages or other in-season clues.
-Recalling that all 24 players (and their artwork) were recycled from the 1933 set, I’ll simply note that the cards could have been ready quite early.
+The card backs from the first series do not reference any in-season events or even list any player ages.
+Recalling that all 24 players (and their artwork) were recycled from the 1933 set, this release could have been prepared and finalized quite early.
 In fact, the decision to reuse prior players and artwork was likely made specifically to shorten production time and ensure cards would hit shelves by Opening Day.

 Immediately after Solters in the set was card 31, Baxter Jordan, who Goudey lists as 27 years old.
 According to Baseball-Reference, Jordan was born on January 16, 1907, which would have made him 27 for the entire 1934 baseball season.
 As such, his age and birthdate offer no useful hint as to when cards 25-48 were released other than simply “January or later.”

 Three cards after Koenig in the set was card 59, Joe Mowry, whose card gives us two clues.
 First, he is listed as 24 years old.
-According to Baseball-Reference, Mowry was born on April 6, 1908, which meant his Goudey age was not correct at any point during the 1934 baseball season, much less calendar year.
+However, an April 6 birthday meant his Goudey age would be correct the entire season, so this isn’t a very helpful clue.

-The last line of the bio tells us that “in May, 1934, Mowry was transferred to the Albany Team of the International League.”
-This occurred on May 24, telling us Mowry’s card was finalized in late May at the very earliest.
+The second clue comes from the last line of Mowry’s bio, which tells us that “in May, 1934, Mowry was transferred to the Albany Team of the International League.”
+This transaction occurred on May 24, placing the card in or after the end of May, consistent with the Watkins and Schulmerich cards already reviewed.

 Six cards after Mowry in the set was card 65, Cliff Bolton, who Goudey lists as 26 years old.
 According to Baseball-Reference and the Who’s Who guide, Bolton was born on April 10, 1907, which would have made him 26 only until April 9, 1934.
 In other words, either the card was finalized quite early or the age was incorrect at the time the card was finalized.

 Two cards after Bolton in the set was card 67, Bob Weiland, who Goudey lists as 27 years old.
-According to Baseball-Reference, Weiland was born on December 14, 1905, which was entirely inconsistent with his Goudey age.
-However, his card back contains additional timing information.
+According to the Who’s Who guide, Weiland was born on December 14, 1906, which means his Goudey age was accurate the entire season.

 Two cards later we get another age, this time John Marcum who Goudey notes as 23.
-According to Baseball-Reference, Marcum had the numerologically fantastic birthdate 09-09-09, which is entirely inconsistent with his Goudey age.
+According to Baseball-Reference, Marcum had the numerologically fantastic birthdate 09-09-09, which makes his Goudey age incompatible with any stretch of the 1934 season.

 No other cards of Marcum indicate a birthdate.
-However, this article from August 1933 affirms 1909 as Marcum’s birth year.
+However, this article from August 1933 supports 1909 as Marcum’s birth year as understood at the time.

 An event not mentioned in Marcum’s bio is his halting of Schoolboy Rowe’s 16 game winning streak on August 29, 1934.
 One might be tempted to take the omission as an indication that the bio was finalized before August 29, but it is more typical than atypical to omit highlights from the season in progress.

 Closing out Sheet 3 is Arndt Jorgens, who Goudey notes as 27 years old.
-According to Baseball-Reference, Jorgens was born on May 18, 1905, which was (again!) entirely inconsistent with his Goudey age.
+Based on his then understood birthdate of May 18, 1906, Jorgens would have been his Goudey age until May 18, 1934.

 Bob Boken’s card 74 doesn’t mention his age but does note that he “was secured by the White Sox from Washington during the present season,” a transaction that occurred on May 12.
 We can therefore conclude that his card and its sheet were finalized (unsurprisingly) sometime after that date.